JRavenelco/WRO_2025_SSbots/README.md

 * `video` includes test videos of the vehicle in action and of the development process.
 * `schemes` contains schematic diagrams of the electromechanical components, connection diagrams and list of components used in case any other team wants to take inspiration or reproduce the vehicle after the season.
 * `src` contains the control software code for all components programmed for the competition.
 * `models` contains 3D models of custom components developed, all can be fabricated by use of a 3D printer or laser cutter.
-As reference a Brick link Studio Model of the main LEGO Technic elements is included.
+As reference a Brick link Studio Model and the STL files for the Technic compatible elements is included.
 * `other` contains additional reference files and documentation used for development.

 # Design